 McKinsey & Company.
 Ashutosh, Hastings, Murnane, Neuhaus, Automation in Logistics: Big Opportunity, Bigger Uncertainty, 2019. link

-These technologies, which are less mature than those presented before, are starting to reduce the risk of work accidents, improve human resource conditions and increase their skills.
-In passenger transport, it allows for the offering of new services to users and the improvement of their travel experience.
+These technologies are starting to have a relevant impact improving operators working conditions and reducing the risk of work accidents and.
+In passenger transport, these new interfaces allow for the offering of new services to users and the improvement of their travel experience.
 Additionally, the simulation of real conditions and situations opens the door to new possibilities in planning, operations, business relations and support.
-Some effects include:

 Increased Use of Information and Efficiency: Augmented Reality facilitates the interaction between employees and machines and allows to locate, extract relevant information, finalise tasks and solve problems more efficiently.
-For example, more agile physical search for cargo and merchandise, with less risk of losing merchandise, less time spent searching department stores, and less time for cargo operations.
+For example, more agile physical search for cargo and merchandise, less time for cargo operations and better inventory and warehouse management.

 Error Reduction: Particularly, in picking errors, and in general, any documentary and physical errors in shipments.
 It also allows an increase in quality, efficiency and safety, in tasks such as maintenance or supervision.